notchhill/project-beanz-2.0/documentation/Design.md

                     The fourth target will be utility.o.
 Its dependencies will be src/utility.cpp and include/utility.h It will run: ${general} -c $< -o $@.
 This will compile utility.o into build/utility.o Running 'make' will default to the first target, which itself will go through the other three targets.
 Thus, to compile, we only need to run 'make'.

+                    Make test has also been added, which builds test.o Make testclean cleans resulting files